bp/resqpy/README.md

 ## Introduction

-resqpy is a pure python package which provides a programming interface (API) for reading, writing, and modifying reservoir models in the RESQML format.
+resqpy is a pure Python package which provides a programming interface (API) for reading, writing, and modifying reservoir models in the RESQML format.
 It gives you the ability to work with reservoir models programmatically, without having to know the details of the RESQML standard.